North Korea launches multiple missiles, triggering alerts in Japan and South Korea

 Japan's Prime Minister Fumio Kishida called the launches "intolerable."
 Japan's government initially issued an alert for three prefectures, saying the ICBM had flown over the main island of Honshu, but later corrected the statement.
 North Korea last fired an intermediate range missile over Japan on Oct.
 4.

-"North Korea staged a very threatening provocation at a magnitude we've never seen before," says Kim Jeong-dae, a former defense official and visiting professor at Yonsei University in Seoul.
+"North Korea staged a very threatening provocation at a magnitude we've never seen before," says Kim Jong-dae, a former defense official and visiting professor at Yonsei University in Seoul.

 "First, they launched missiles from all around the country — east, west, south, north," he explains.
 "This seems intended to negate our strategy of striking the source of attack."
 He adds that the quantity of projectiles suggests that North Korea has produced ample stockpiles of weapons.